Daleep-Singh/BankManager/README.md

 # BankManager
-A Bank managing program that can deposit, withdraw, merge BankAccounts,
+A simple bank managing program that demonstrated the use of the MVC design pattern